Overview

 # Load and preprocess your data

-mod <- run_model_pipeline(mod, data = data_df)This is useful when your data is already loaded or needs preprocessing.
+result <- run_model_pipeline(mod, x = input_data)This is useful when your data is already loaded or needs preprocessing.

 Processing Multiple Datasets